ohainz/docker-debian-server/readme.md

 # Server

 This repository contains a docker file based on a debian slim image.
-It tries to start a vnc server session on a xfce4 desktop.
+It tries to start a vnc server session on a lxde desktop.
 To have there preinstalled applications.
 Currently this did not work.
 For example the browser chromium did not start (chromium --no-sandbox works).

 ## Preparation